Libertarian Party of California

 The Libertarian Party of California (LPC) is the California affiliate of the national Libertarian Party (LP).
-The party chairwoman is Mimi Robson, and is based in Sacramento, California, in Sacramento County.
-As of 2016 Libertarians represent approximately 0.7% of the state's registered voters.
+The party chairman is Adrian Malagon, and is based in Sacramento, California, in Sacramento County.
+As of 2016, Libertarians represent approximately 0.7% of the state's registered voters.

 History

-In 1972 the party considered suing county clerks in Placer and Butte counties for refusing to allow voters to register as Libertarians.
-In 1978 Ed Clark, who had been the affiliate's chairman from 1973 to 1974 and later the national presidential candidate in 1980, ran as an independent for governor of California to gain party recognition and received over five percent.
+In 1972, the party considered suing county clerks in Placer and Butte counties for refusing to allow voters to register as Libertarians.
+In 1978, Ed Clark, who had been the affiliate's chairman from 1973 to 1974 and later the national presidential candidate in 1980, ran as an independent for governor of California to gain party recognition and received over five percent.
 However, the Secretary of State ruled that the two percent requirement was for retaining party recognition and not gaining party recognition and that since Clark had run as an independent and not a Libertarian it would not count either way.
 The party filed a lawsuit against the decision, but it was first dismissed then ruled against on appeal.
 The Libertarian Party of California has hosted the Libertarian National Convention in 1977, 1979, 1980, and in 2000.

+Participation of "independent" voters

+Since January 2001, California has had a "modified" closed primary system in which political parties can determine whether or not to allow voters who are not affiliated with any party (i.e. "independent") to participate in the party's primary.
+The passage of Proposition 14 limited this "modified" closed primary system to primaries for President of the United States, starting with the 2012 primaries.
+For the first 15 years of the "modified" closed primary system, the California Libertarian Party did not allow "independent" voters to vote in Libertarian primaries.
+However, beginning with the 2016 Libertarian Party presidential primaries, the California Libertarian Party has allowed "independent" voters to vote in its presidential primaries.

-Current officials
+Current elected officials

 All current Libertarian Party elected officials are in "nonpartisan" elected offices, meaning that the candidates' partisan affiliation is not listed on the ballot.